-Wednesday: We will resume an exploration of bird songs before dawn by visiting a burned forest.
-After breakfast at Field Camp we will return to the field at 8:30 AM, heading for Johns Lake fen, Avalanche Cedars (old growth birds) and the McDonald Creek cascades to search for (with our ears) wet meadow and pond birds, thrushes, Water ouzels, Harlequin ducks, vireos, and Pacific wrens.
+Tuesday: We will resume an exploration of bird songs before dawn by visiting a burned forest.
+After regrouping at Field Camp for a snack we will return to the field at 8:30 AM, heading for Johns Lake fen, Avalanche Cedars (old growth birds) and the McDonald Creek cascades to search for (with our ears) wet meadow and pond birds, thrushes, Water ouzels, Harlequin ducks, vireos, and Pacific wrens.
 We will return to Field Camp for lunch and wrap up with a final discussion and review of species heard.
 The course will finish around 3:00 PM.

 Physical Requirements: Moderate.
 We will be hiking to various sites at an easy pace, stopping frequently to listen for and identify bird songs and the birds that create them.
 The hiking may be on or off trail in brushy and marshy areas, up to 3 miles and 1,000 feet elevation gain.

 Transportation during course: We will be traveling in a Glacier Institute vehicle to trailheads.

 The Sibley Field Guide to Birds, or Peterson’s Field Guide to Western Birds, or Birds of North America Golden Guide

 Peterson’s Field Guide to Western Bird Songs (CD), Cornell Lab of Ornithology, Houghton Mifflin, 1995.

 Wood Warbler’s World, Hal Harrison, Simon and Schuster, 1984.